Crockett, California

-Crockett (formerly Crockettville) is a census-designated place (CDP) in Contra Costa County, in the East Bay sub-region of the San Francisco Bay Area, California.
+Crockett (formerly Crockettville) is a census-designated place (CDP) in Contra Costa County, in the East Bay sub-region of the San Francisco Bay Area, California, United States.
 The population was 3,242 at the 2020 census.
 It is located 28 mi northeast of San Francisco.
 Other nearby communities include Port Costa, Martinez, Vallejo, Benicia, Rodeo, Hercules, Pinole and Richmond.

 History

 Crockett in 1898.
 Note earlier spelling of Karquines.

 Crockett is located on the Mexican land grant Rancho El Pinole made to Ygnacio Martinez, and is named after Joseph B. Crockett, a judge on the California Supreme Court.
 The town started when Thomas Edwards Sr. bought 1800 acres of land from Judge Crockett in 1866.
 Edwards built his home in 1867 and when other settlers arrived, he started the first general store in Crockett.
 Edwards' home still stands and is known as "The Old Homestead", a California Historical Landmark.
 Crocketville post office was established in 1883, and the name was changed to Crockett later that year.